jellyfishlake/pcapanalyzer/README.md

 # Machine Learning Packet Capture Analyzer
-In context of a bachelor thesis this is an approach to analyze and identify malicious traffic in packet captures utilizing Machine Learning algorithms 👨‍💻
+In context of a bachelor thesis this is an approach to analyze and identify malicious traffic in packet captures utilizing Machine Learning algorithms.
+The idea behind this project was to contribute digital forensic community and their investigators. 👨‍💻
 :dancer: :coffee:

 # Install